jaakkopasanen/AutoEq/results/oratory1990/harman_over-ear_2018/JBL Duet NC (ANC Off)/README.md

 ```

 ### HeSuVi
-In case of using HeSuVi, replace `C:\Program Files\EqualizerAPO\config\HeSuVi\eq.txt` and omit `Preamp:
+HeSuVi 2.0 ships with most of the pre-processed results.
+If this model can't be found in HeSuVi add
+`JBL Duet NC (ANC Off) GraphicEQ.txt` to `C:\Program Files\EqualizerAPO\config\HeSuVi\eq\custom\` folder.
--6.1dB` and instead set Global volume in the UI for both channels to **-61**
+Set volume attenuation in the Connection tab for both channels to **-61**

 ### Peace
 In case of using Peace, click *Import* in Peace GUI and select `JBL Duet NC (ANC Off) ParametricEQ.txt`.

 ### Parametric EQs
-In case of using other parametric equalizer, apply preamp of **-7.1dB** and build filters manually
+In case of using other parametric equalizer, apply preamp of **-7.0dB** and build filters manually
 with these parameters.
 The first 5 filters can be used independently.
-When using independent subset of filters, apply preamp of -7.0dB.
+When using independent subset of filters, apply preamp of **-7.0dB**.

 | Type    | Fc      |     Q | Gain    |
 |:--------|:--------|:------|:--------|